amit-kandar/SpotifyClone---Backend/Readme.md

    ```
 5. Open your web browser and visit http://localhost:8080.

-## Configuration

-- **Environment Variables**: Set up environment variables.
-Copy the config.example.js file and rename it to config.js.
-Adjust the configurations (e.g., database connection string, JWT secret) as per your environment.

-- **Database Setup**: Ensure your chosen database (e.g., MongoDB) is running.
-Update database credentials and configurations in the config.js file.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: